 Lastly, we’ve included a list of some of the top recommended energy drinks for those on the keto diet to try and the best features of each.

-How Many Carbs in Sugar Free Red Bull?
+How Many Carbohydrates in Sugar Free Red Bull?
 Is Sugar Free Red Bull Keto?

-Net Carbs in Sugar Free Red Bull by Can Size
+Net Carbs in Sugar-Free Red Bull Based on Can Size

 This version of Red Bull has 0 sugar but unfortunately isn’t 0 carb as well.
-With a maximum of 5g carbs even in the largest can offered in this variety (20oz), we give sugar free Red Bull keto approval with the caveat that someone on the keto diet should have these in moderation or stick to the smaller sizes if consumed regularly.
+With a maximum of 5g carbs even in the largest can offered in this variety (20oz), we give the sugar-free Red Bull a keto approval with the caveat that someone on the keto diet should have these in moderation or stick to the smaller sizes if consumed regularly.

 Although each can size that sugar free Red Bull comes in is well under the daily carb limit to maintain ketosis, most of these carbs should ideally come from whole foods rather than energy drinks.
 Despite the reasonably low carb count per can, many people consider sugar free Red Bulls to be dirty keto due to the ingredients and sweeteners used.

-What Sweetener Is in Sugar Free Red Bull?
+Which Sweetener Is Used in Sugar Free Red Bull Keto?

-Those curious about what sweetener is in sugar free Red Bull might be surprised to learn that there are actually two different sweeteners in this variety.
-Red Bull sugar free uses two artificial sweeteners to add flavor: aspartame and acesulfame potassium (acesulfame K).1
+Those curious about the sweeteners used in sugar-free Red Bull might be surprised to learn that there are actually two different sweeteners in this variety.
+Red Bull sugar free uses two artificial sweeteners to add flavor: aspartame and acesulfame potassium (acesulfame K).3

 When it comes to sugar free Red Bull, keto and other trending diets are very compatible due to very few carbs and calories but this drink isn’t truly ok on keto (not clean keto anyways); instead, it is more classified as “dirty keto”–something that fits into the ketogenic diet’s carb limit but has some unhealthy ingredients, contains added sugars, or is highly processed.

-However, another study that may rule in favor of artificial sweeteners–or at least these two–found that non-nutritive sweeteners have no class effect on the glycemic or appetite responses to ingested glucose.3
+However, another study that may rule in favor of artificial sweeteners–or at least these two–found that non-nutritive sweeteners have no class effect on the glycemic or appetite responses to ingested glucose.5

 Since there aren’t certain rules or standards for what constitutes dirty keto, each person should use their discretion when it comes to consuming artificial sweeteners like aspartame and acesulfame K. That being said, one should be fully aware of the potential risks associated with each of these sweeteners to make an educated decision so we’ll delve into some of the concerns of each.